 For those interested in a career with Capco, we have developed a specific Job Candidate Privacy Notice which should be read in addition to this notice and can also be found when you create or access you on-line account in connection with a job application.

 This notice applies in all countries throughout our global operation.
-Please note that where this notice explains applicable law and your rights, this applies only to personal data which is processed under the European Union General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”).
-Where the processing of your personal data is not subject to this regulation or where additional country-specific data protection law applies, different rules will apply under your applicable law.
+Please note that where this notice explains applicable law and your rights, it will state whether this applies to personal data which is processed under the European Union (“EU”) General Data Protection Regulation (Regulation (EU) 2016/679) (the “GDPR”), the Personal Data (Privacy) Ordinance (Chapter 486 of Laws of Hong Kong) (PDPO), Canadian federator provincial personal information laws, or the US California Consumer Privacy Act of 2018 (the “CCPA”).
+Where the processing of your personal data is not subject to such regulations or where additional country-specific data protection law applies, different rules will apply under your applicable law.
+If you require any clarification on this matter, please contact our Global Data Protection Officer using the contact details below.

 The Capco entity operating in the country you engage us in will typically be the responsible data controller for any personal data you provide to us in connection with our business relationship.
 A full list of Capco Group companies across the globe can be found here.